Royal assent: United Kingdom

 Start of the parchment roll of the Reform Act 1832, with the clerk's record of the royal assent of King William IV written above the bill, reading in full Le Roy le Veult.
 Soit baillé aux Seigneurs.
 A cette Bille avecque des amendemens les Seigneurs sont assentuz.
 A ces Amendemens les Communes sont assentuz.

 In the United Kingdom, a bill is presented for royal assent after it has passed all the required stages in both the House of Commons and the House of Lords.
 Under the Parliament Acts 1911 and 1949, the House of Commons may, under certain circumstances, direct that a bill be presented for assent despite lack of passage by the House of Lords.

 A list of all bills that have thus passed Parliament is drawn up by the Clerk of the Crown in Chancery; this list is then approved by the Clerk of the Parliaments.
 (The Prime Minister, other ministers, and Privy Counsellors do not normally have any involvement in drawing up the list.)
 The Clerk of the Crown then prepares letters patent listing all the relevant bills, which are then signed by the monarch and sealed.

 Officially, assent is granted by the sovereign or by Lords Commissioners authorised to act by letters patent.
 Royal assent may be granted in parliament or outside parliament; in the latter case, each house must be separately notified before the bill takes effect.

 The Clerk of the Parliaments, the chief official of the House of Lords, traditionally pronounces a formula in Anglo-Norman Law French, indicating the sovereign's decision.
 The granting of royal assent to a supply bill is indicated with the words "Le Roy remercie ses bons sujets, accepte leur benevolence, et ainsi le veult", translated as "The King thanks his good subjects, accepts their bounty, and so wills it."
 For other public or private bills, the formula is simply "Le Roy le veult" ("the King wills it").
 For personal bills, the phrase is "Soit fait comme il est désiré" ("let it be done as it is desired").
-The appropriate formula for withholding assent is the euphemistic "Le Roy s'avisera" ("the King will consider it").
+The appropriate formula for withholding assent, not used since 1708, is the euphemistic "Le Roy s'avisera" ("the King will consider it").

 When the sovereign is female, Le Roy is replaced by La Reyne.